-Men in a Polish study were shown pictures of women's faces, their bodies in bikinis or their breasts once a season throughout the year (remember this study was conducted in Europe, where exposed breasts are commonplace in advertising and on beaches).
+Men in a Polish study were shown pictures of women's faces, their bodies in bikinis or their breasts, for each season throughout the year (this study was conducted in Europe, where exposed breasts are commonplace in advertising and on beaches).

 Researchers explain that men see so much female skin during the summer months that they become more selective and critical of what qualifies as attractive.
-But, during the winter, with skin hidden under layers of clothing, a bare shoulder or chest is more of a rarity and therefore more appealing.
+But during the winter, with skin hidden under layers of clothing, a bare shoulder or chest is more of a rarity and therefore more appealing.

 I also think this applies to the "makeup effect" — if you wear a lot every day, people get used to your done-up look.
-Go without one day and your coworkers start asking if you're feeling alright.
-Likewise, if you generally are barefaced, a touch of mascara or lipstick can go a long way.
+Go without it one day and your coworkers start asking if you're feeling alright.
+Likewise, if you're generally barefaced, a touch of mascara or lipstick can go a long way.